 Are there any potential pitfalls when creating a referral link?

 Instead, focus on promoting your program in a respectful and targeted way, such as by offering it to existing customers who may be more likely to refer others.
-We’ve written a whole guide here that shares 15 ways you can actively promote your referral program to your customers in a safe and engaging way.
+We’ve written a whole guide that shares all the ways you can actively promote your referral program to your customers in a safe and engaging way.